 At Juris Digital we’ve been helping personal injury lawyers market their services for the past 10+ years.

-In this article, I’ve outlined a digital marketing program for personal injury lawyers which, if executed properly, will produce consistent generation of qualified leads over time.
+In this article, I’ve outlined a digital marketing program for personal injury lawyers, which, if executed properly, will produce a consistent generation of qualified leads over time.

-At the conclusion of the post, I’ve explained 10 of the most essential things that injury lawyers need to know in order to invest in the right marketing activities and understand common mistakes and pitfalls to avoid.
+At the post’s conclusion, I’ve explained 10 of the most essential things injury lawyers need to know to invest in the right marketing activities and understand common mistakes and pitfalls to avoid.

-🌟 1.
-Branding your personal injury law firm
+1. Start by Branding your personal injury law firm

 Firm name and domain name

 Consider carefully what you name your law firm and what domain name you choose.
-While it can be effective to use your actual name in your law firm’s name, it can also be effective to incorporate relevant keywords or slogans.
+While using your actual name in your law firm’s name can be effective, it can also be effective to incorporate relevant keywords or slogans.